wallytutor/finite-element-method/src/Gmsh/README.md

     - Algorithm can be controlled through `Mesh.RecombinationAlgorithm`

 1. [Cross-patch meshing with compounds](t12.geo)
+    - Curves and surfaces can be enforced to be meshed as a whole.
+    - Limited to simple shapes, for more complex the next see the tutorials.

 1. [Remeshing an STL file without an underlying CAD model](t13.geo)